Supersymmetry and Nonreciprocity: Introduction

 and introduce couplings so that

 For $a \neq b$, this force is not the gradient of a potential energy and the theory is now nonreciprocal.

 To model systems of this type, which are typically far from equilibrium with sizable fluctuations, we can use a stochastic dynamical system.
 Without including any stochastic noise, the system is deterministic.
-Even in this purely classical case, there are rich dynamical phenomena that are poorly understood seen, for instance, in models of machine learning and neuroscience; for a recent analysis, see~\cite{PhysRevX.12.011011}.
+Even in this purely classical case, there are rich dynamical phenomena that are poorly understood, seen, for instance, in models of machine learning and neuroscience; for a recent analysis, see~\cite{PhysRevX.12.011011}.
 The goal of this work is to map nonreciprocal stochastic dynamical systems into quantum field theories, which will typically be non-Hermitian.
 For reciprocal systems that have a potential energy, this mapping was described $45$ years ago by Parisi and Sourlas~\cite{Parisi-Soulars-1979, Parisi-Soulars-1982}.
 In that case, the resulting field theory is Hermitian and, somewhat surprisingly, also supersymmetric with one complex supercharge.
-For a recent review and applications of Parisi-Sourlas supersymmetry, see \cite{rychkov2023lectures,kaviraj2020random,kaviraj2021random,kaviraj2022parisi, LeFloch:2025qjc}.
+For recent reviews, applications, and discussions of the breakdown of Parisi-Sourlas supersymmetry and dimensional reduction, see \cite{rychkov2023lectures,kaviraj2020random,kaviraj2021random,kaviraj2022parisi,LeFloch:2025qjc,Tarjus-2025,Tarjus-2020,Tarjus-2018}.

 Repeating the procedure of Parisi and Sourlas in a straightforward way does not give a supersymmetric action in the nonreciprocal case.
 The supersymmetry is broken by non-conservative forces, although a nilpotent BRST charge still survives.
 For a review of stochastic systems and supersymmetry, which summarizes the current state of the art, see~\cite{Ovchinnikov:2015rkh}.
 An argument that suggests supersymmetry might exist even in the nonreciprocal case can also be found in~\cite{Ovchinnikov:2015rkh}; for applications of this work, see~\cite{ovchinnikov2016kinematic,ovchinnikov2018supersymmetric,westerkamp2021dynamical,ovchinnikov2021toward,zhai2021witten,Ovchinnikov-TFT-dynamical-systems,ovchinnikov2025topological}.
 The supercharge is constructed implicitly in terms of the exact energy spectrum of the theory.\footnote{We would like to thank Igor Ovchinnikov for a helpful discussion about this issue.} What is missing is an explicit supersymmetric action in the spirit of Parisi and Sourlas.
 We will show that such a supersymmetric action with, generically, one non-Hermitian supersymmetry exists even with nonreciprocal interactions.
 For an interesting different approach to supersymmetry and nonreciprocity, see~\cite{marguet_supersymmetries_2021}.